-This supplement contains a harmonious blend of Horsetail, Alfalfa, Burdock root, Gotu Kola, and Nettle leaf—which, as mentioned above, are all abundant in minerals that promote the healthy growth of hair, skin, and nail tissue.*
+This supplement contains a harmonious blend of Horsetail, Alfalfa, Burdock root, Gotu Kola, and Nettle leaf.
+These herbs are abundant in minerals that promote the healthy growth of hair, skin, and nail tissue.*

 The herbs in this formula are also good sources of antioxidants.* To reap the benefits of Hair, Skin & Nail Support, adults should take two capsules twice daily between meals.

-The Nettle leaf we use in this formula is grown right on our very own Certified Organic Gaia Farm nestled in the Blue Ridge Mountains of North Carolina.
+The Nettle leaf we use in this formula is grown on our Certified Organic Gaia Farm in the Blue Ridge Mountains of North Carolina.
 We chose this 350-acre farm for its rich alluvial soil and amazing biodiversity.

-As part of our commitment to transparency, we make it easy for you to discover the origin of all of the herbs in your formula: to find out how they were grown, harvested, and extracted and see validation of your product’s level of purity and potency.
+As part of our commitment to transparency, we make it easy for you to discover the origin of all the herbs in your formula.
+Find out how they were grown, harvested, and extracted, and see validation of your product’s purity level and potency.

-Simply visit meetyourherbs.com, the world’s first herb traceability platform, and enter the ID number located on the back of your Hair, Skin & Nail Support product, or any other Gaia Herbs product, to access this information and more.
+Simply visit meetyourherbs.com, the world’s first herb traceability platform.
+Enter the ID number on the back of your Hair, Skin & Nail Support product, or any other Gaia Herbs product, to access this information and more.

 Natural Hair Care Tips

 Using herbs for hair growth is a great way to care for your hair from the inside out.
-But we also want to share a few other ways you can take care of your hair on a daily basis.
+But we also want to share a few other ways to care for your hair daily.

 Massage Your Scalp

-A scalp massage is not only great stress relief, but it is also an effective way to maintain blood flow to your scalp and the roots of your hair.
-This, in turn, can support hair growth.
+A scalp massage is excellent stress relief and an effective way to maintain blood flow to your scalp and the roots of your hair and support hair growth.

 Use Natural Shampoo and Conditioner